Toll Milling Gold Stock in the Atico Valley in Peru

 Len de Melt is widely recognized within the mining industry.
 He has been involved with 10 properties which became mines, including Hudbay’s Constancia copper mine in Peru, Homestake’s Golden Bear gold mine, Goldust’s Croiner gold mine, and BHP’s Ekati diamond mine.
 He has been Chairman of International Norsemont Ventures, which subsequently went through a name change and, in 2011 was sold to Hudbay Minerals for US$520 million.
 De Melt resigned as director and officer of Norsemont Mining in 2006.

-*Disclaimer: The profile provides information which was sourced and approved by Fidelity Minerals in order to help investors learn more about the company.
-Fidelity Minerals is a client of the Investing News Network (INN).
-The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.
+*Disclaimer: This profile is sponsored by Fidelity Minerals Corp.
+(TSXV:FMN,FWB:S5GM).
+This profile provides information which was sourced by the Investing News Network (INN) and approved by Fidelity Minerals Corp., in order to help investors learn more about the company.
+Fidelity Minerals Corp. is a client of INN.
+The company’s campaign fees pay for INN to create and update this profile.